 If there's a specific post in a thread you'd like to come back to later, hover over it until you see the blue "Bookmark" box.
 Click that, and when you return to the thread, you'll be taken straight to the post.

-There is also a line of handy links on every page under the Gransnet Forums headline:
+There’s also a line of handy links on every page under the Gransnet Forums headline:

-To subscribe, make sure you are logged into your Gransnet account, and then visit the My Gransnet section of the site (you can find a link to this at the bottom of any page in the purple footer).
-Then click on the 'Newsletters' tab.
-You can then update your preferences and click 'All done', when you are happy with your subscriptions.
+To subscribe, log into your Gransnet account and then visit the My Gransnet section of the site (you can find a link to this at the bottom of any page in the purple footer).
+Then click on the Newsletters tab.
+You can then update your preferences and click All done, when you are happy with your subscriptions.